CassMidnight/basic-net-js/README.md

 7. Click the clone button

 ### Push changes

+You can use any git tool you want but here is the how to for Sourcetree.

 1. Open sourceree
 2. Click the plus button next to any of the files you have changed, this will move them into the "staged" area
 3. Click the commit button to confirm your changes, you will need to provide a short commit message saying what you changed